Skip to main content

 Steve Warnham

-How to conduct a return to work interview: A comprehensive guide
+How to conduct a return to work interview

 What is a return to work interview?

-The aim is to understand the reasons for the absence and pinpoint anything that can be done to address the concerns or challenges that a returning employee may have.
+When an employee returns to work it is not a legal requirement to conduct a return to work interview.
+The aim, however, is to understand the reasons for their absence and pinpoint anything that can be done to address the concerns or challenges that they may have.

 Benefits of conducting return to work interviews

-By carrying out effective return to work interviews, employers can access several crucial benefits that have a significant impact on wider organisational performance, including:
+By carrying out effective return to work interviews, employers can access several crucial benefits that can positively impact wider organisational performance.

 1. Understanding the reasons for absence

-If the absence is health-related, some conditions may require your ongoing support, and these discussions enable you to gauge if an employee is fit to return, to assess the need for additional time off, or consider flexible arrangements for a smoother transition back to work.
+If the absence is health-related, some conditions may require your ongoing support, and these discussions enable you to gauge if an employee is fit to return, to assess the need for additional time off, or think about offering flexible working for a smoother transition back to work.

 2. Monitoring absences

-Sometimes you have a gut feeling when something’s not quite right.
-Recording absences, and making notes on the related conversations you have, can help you to get a deeper understanding of your team’s reasons for being away from work.
+Sometimes HR professionals have a gut feeling when something’s not quite right.
+Recording periods of absence, and making notes on the related conversations you have, can help you to get a deeper understanding of your team’s reasons for being away from work.

 These records can help you pinpoint any patterns, such as a tendency for certain people to call in sick on specific days of the week, or any shared ailment among team members that could be connected to the work they do.